voxel51/fiftyone-teams-app-deploy/helm/README.md

 ## Upgrade Process Recommendations

-The FiftyOne Teams 0.8.8 Database is forward-compatible with the FiftyOne Teams 0.9.2 Client.
+The FiftyOne Teams 0.8.8 Database (version `0.16.6`) is forward-compatible with the FiftyOne Teams 0.9.2 Client (database version `0.17.2`).
 Voxel51 recommends the following upgrade process:

 1. Ensure all Python clients set `FIFTYONE_DATABASE_ADMIN=false`
 1. Upgrade FiftyOne Teams Python clients to FiftyOne Teams 0.9.2
 1. Upgrade your FiftyOne Teams Kubernetes deploy to Helm version v0.2.2
 1. Have an admin set `FIFTYONE_DATABASE_ADMIN=true` in their local Python client
 1. Have the admin run `fiftyone migrate --all` to upgrade all datasets
-1. Use `fiftyone migrate --info` to ensure that all datasets are now at version 0.17.2
+1. Use `fiftyone migrate --info` to ensure that all datasets are now at version `0.17.2`

 ---